cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

 }
 ```
 In this example, `assignLane` is a deterministic function that, given the content of a transaction,
 returns a valid lane ID.
-The lane ID must be one of the keys in the `app.lanes` map, and it may be
+The lane ID must be one of the keys in the `app.lanePriorities` map, and it
-the default lane if no other lane is chosen to be assigned.
+may be the default lane if no other lane is chosen to be assigned.

 ## Best practices